The Butter Battle Book: Green Eggs and Ham

-The book serves as the basis for the second season of Green Eggs and Ham, subtitled The Second Serving.
+The book serves as the basis for the second season crossover of Green Eggs and Ham, subtitled The Second Serving.
 Here, it is established that Yookia and Zookia are ruled by a "Dooka" and "Dookess", respectively; residents of both nations are relatively harmless, yet are convinced that the other is evil.
 Sam-I-Am and Guy-Am-I end up on opposite sides of the conflict.
 The Bitsy Big-Boy Boomeroo is omitted in favor of a conflict over "Moo-Lacka-Moo", the substance said to serve as the Boomeroo's core in the book, which is acquired by the Yooks while the Zooks hire Guy to build a machine due to his habit of creating inventions that explode.
 Unlike the book, the conflict is resolved when the respective weapons destroy the wall, due in part to Sam-I-Am and his mother Pam's meddling, and Guy's step-daughter E.B. and the Dooka's son Looka share a butter sandwich with everyone watching.